Josemyr1993/CI_CD_Openshift_ArgoDC/README.md

 <h3>Objective</h1>

-How to create projects into Kubernetes-native pipelines to do our CI/CD to ficilitate deploy services and applications;
+To show how to create projects into Kubernetes-native pipelines to do our CI/CD to ficilitate deploy services and applications;